-Nomad Royalty Company Loan - Biricú project
+Nomad Royalty Company (Guerrero Ventures) Loan - Biricú project

-On November 3, 2015, the Company entered into an agreement, subsequently amended, with Nomad, whereby the Company advanced Nomad \$905,000 to explore the Biricú project in Mexico.
-Pursuant to the agreement, the advance is repayable, at the Company's election, in cash or, subject to the satisfaction of certain conditions, is convertible into a direct interest in the project.
-The advance bears interest at 8%.
-During the year ended April 30, 2016, the Company also paid Nomad an overhead fee of \$77,000, which has been recorded as a management fee.
-The Company had advanced \$905,000 and accrued interest of \$245,680 as at April 30, 2019.
-On July 11, 2019, the Company entered into a share purchase agreement with Nomad, Minera Citation Mexico S.A. de C.V. ("Minera Citation") and various related entities whereby the Company will acquire a 100% interest in Minera Citation by issuing 125,000 common shares and conversion of previous advances made by the Company, totalling \$1,151,671 including \$905,000 in principal and \$246,671 in accrued interest.
-The transaction was completed on September 30, 2019 and the Company issued 125,000 common shares valued at \$48,750 and incurred transaction costs of \$19,073.
-The total purchase price of \$1,219,494 was allocated to the Biricu property in exploration and evaluation assets.
+On November 3, 2015, the Company entered into an agreement, subsequently amended, with Nomad (Guerrero), whereby the Company advanced funds to Nomad.
+On September 30, 2019, the Company completed a share purchase agreement with Nomad, Minera Citation Mexico S.A. de C.V. ("Minera Citation") and various related entities whereby the Company acquired a 100% interest in Minera Citation by issuing 125,000 common shares, valued at \$48,750, and the conversion of previous advances made by the Company, totalling \$1,151,671 including \$905,000 in principal and \$246,671 in accrued interest.
+Please see previous year financials for further details on this transaction.